Elvis (soundtrack)

 Elvis (Original Motion Picture Soundtrack) is the soundtrack album to the biographical film Elvis, based on the life of American singer-actor Elvis Presley.
 The soundtrack was released by RCA Records on June 24, 2022, the same day as the film's theatrical release.
-The album is produced by Baz Luhrmann and Anton Monstead who also worked on the soundtrack of The Great Gatsby.
+The album is produced by Baz Luhrmann and Anton Monstead, who also worked on the soundtrack of The Great Gatsby.

-The album comprises 36 tracks; while featuring actual recordings of Presley's songs, it also includes tracks performed by Austin Butler (who portrays Presley in the film), and several popular artists, namely Doja Cat, Eminem, Diplo, Stevie Nicks, Jack White, Swae Lee amongst others.
-The album also features variations on Presley material by big-name artists in a variety of genres and styles.
-It consists of a mix of genres, including pop, rock and roll, jazz, R&B and hip hop.
+The album comprises 36 tracks; while featuring actual recordings of Presley's songs, it also includes tracks performed by Austin Butler (who portrays Presley in the film), and several popular artists.
+The album features variations on Presley material by big-name artists such as Doja Cat, Eminem, Stevie Nicks, and Jack White in a variety of genres and styles, including pop, rock and roll, jazz, R&B, and hip hop.
 The album spawned five singles: "Vegas", "Trouble", "The King and I", "If I Can Dream", and "Tupelo Shuffle".
-A deluxe edition of the album that consisted unheard recordings of Butler, featured in the film was released on March 7, 2023.

 The soundtrack garnered a nomination for the Grammy Award for Best Compilation Soundtrack for Visual Media, as well as being chosen as 2022's best soundtrack by both the Hollywood Music in Media Awards and the American Music Awards.
+A deluxe edition of the album consisting of unheard recordings of Butler that had been featured in the film was released on March 7, 2023.

 Production

-The film's soundtrack was expected to consist of Presley's recordings, however Luhrmann planned to include modern artists and their renditions with hip hop beats, infusing of jazz and rock music from the 20th century.
-Luhrmann stated that it was a way of illustrating the radical impact of Presley's sound on current generation of audiences, a technique he did in the soundtrack to The Great Gatsby, in which executive producer Jay-Z had infused hip hop beats with jazz music, while in the novel on which the film is based, Fitzgerald wrote African-American street music and jazz numbers.
+The film's soundtrack was expected to consist of Presley's recordings; however, Luhrmann planned to include modern artists and their renditions with hip hop beats, infusing jazz and rock music from the 20th century.
+Luhrmann said that it was a way of illustrating the radical impact of Presley's sound on current generation of audiences, a technique he did in the soundtrack to The Great Gatsby, in which executive producer Jay-Z had infused hip hop beats with jazz music, while in the novel on which the film is based, Fitzgerald wrote African-American street music and jazz numbers.

 "A lot of people don't understand the punk Elvis, the vibrant youth rebel he was in the '50s.
 People hadn't seen something like this on stage, especially on television.
 It started to tear off the chains of society at that time.
 We wanted to have the audience feel that."